 The competence of temporary or voluntary staff will be assessed to ensure they are capable of working safely.

-Trainee teaching staff employed by SGS College and its subsidiaries or student teachers will additionally be required to complete the proper DBS checks before they are permitted to start work.
+Trainee teaching staff employed by the College or student teachers will additionally be required to complete the proper DBS checks before they are permitted to start work.